-Fourth Quarter Pushes UNI Past Wichita State WBB in Season Opener
+Fourth quarter pushes UNI past Wichita State WBB in season opener

 WICHITA, Kan.
-(WSU Athletics) – The final 11 minutes of action belonged to Northern Iowa to push the Panthers past Wichita State in its season opener, 61-50, Saturday evening in Charles Koch Arena.
+(KSNW) – The final 11 minutes of action belonged to Northern Iowa to push the Panthers past Wichita State in its season opener, 61-50, Saturday evening in Charles Koch Arena.

 Wichita State (0-1) finished the game just 1-of-12 from three-point range and shot only 30 percent overall.
 Despite forcing 27 UNI turnovers and holding the Panthers to just 5-of-22 from beyond the arc, WSU lost the rebound battle by 12 and struggled at the free throw line (13-of-24).